Updated on May 7, 2020 is the TEA FAQ guidance for students experiencing homelessness.

 2-1-1 Texas: https://www.211texas.org/

-Education Service Center Region 13’s Homeless Education program (HEP) has worked with regional school districts, charter schools, and social service agencies for over 20 years to encourage and support the identification, enrollment, and academic success of children and youth without homes.
+Education Service Center Region 13’s Homeless Education program (HEP) has worked with regional school districts, and charter schools for over 20 years to encourage and support the identification, enrollment, and academic success of children and youth without homes.

-Region 13’s HEP offers a wide variety of educational, informational, and networking opportunities, including on-site trainings, center-based workshops, electronic newsletters, an online class, and technical assistance for homeless liaisons and campus staff.
+Region 13’s HEP offers educational, informational, and networking opportunities, including on-site trainings, center-based workshops, and technical assistance for homeless liaisons and campus staff.